BetterThanTomorrow/calva/docs/site/nbb.md

+---
+title: nbb
+description: Calva has great support for Interactive Programming with nbb.
+Start a session from Calva, or connect to a running nbb nREPL server
+---

 # Using Calva with nbb

 Since [nbb](https://github.com/borkdude/nbb) can be started such that it is an nREPL server, Calva can connect to it and a lot of the features will work.